Scalar field dark energy models: Current and forecast constraints: Forecasts

 \subsection{LSST clusters}

-We use the mock Year-10 dataset for the cluster weak lensing and tomographic cluster count generated for the DESC SRD \cite{LSST18}.
+We use the mock Year-10 dataset generated by the aforementioned DESC-SRD code suite for the cluster weak lensing and tomographic cluster count analyses.
 The cluster counts are binned in five redshift bins uniformly spaced between 0.2 and 1 and five richness bins with non-uniform widths between 20 and 220, and no error is assumed in the cluster redshifts.
 The stacked weak lensing observables are considered in the 1-halo regime.
-We use the Fisher matrix to obtain the forecast constraints on the cosmological parameters from this dataset while marginalizing the effect of calibrateable systematics in the mean photo-$z$ of the sources.
+We use the Fisher matrix to obtain the forecast constraints on the cosmological parameters from this dataset, while marginalizing the effect of calibratable systematics on the mean photo-$z$ of the sources.